SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Routing (Traditional & Broadcast).md

 Each node stores information about next hop to a specific destination.
 If the next hop is not known, route discovery must take place in order to find a path.
 Since only a fixed number of routes can be saved on a node, route discovery may take place more often in a network with a large number of nodes where there is frequent communication between many different nodes.

-When a source node needs to discover a route to a destination node, it sends a broadcast route request command.
-The route request contains the source address, destination address and path cost (to measure route quality and choose best route).
+When a source node needs to discover a route to a destination node, it sends a broadcast Route Request command.
+The Route Request contains the source address, destination address and path cost (to measure route quality and choose best route).
 Intermediate nodes listen to and rebroadcast this request while updating the path cost field and propagate the message through the network.
 They also store the route entry into the route discovery table.

 ## Table routing : Link Cost